theOGognf/rl8/README.md

 * Environments are highly parallelized and their parallelization is entirely managed within the environment.
 This allows **rl8** to ignore distributed computing design considerations.
-* Environments are infinite horizon (i.e., they have no terminal conditions).
+* Environments are infinite-horizon (i.e., they have no terminal conditions).
   This allows **rl8** to reset environments at the same, fixed horizon intervals, greatly simplifying environment and algorithm implementations.
 * The only supported ML framework is PyTorch and the only supported algorithm